 What you can do

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Preparing a list of questions can help you make the most of your time with your doctor.
 For dry eyes, some basic questions to ask your doctor include:

 What to expect from your doctor

 Tests and diagnosis

 Tests and procedures used to determine the cause of your dry eyes may include: